How to Deal With Rejection at Work

 Depending on what advice you received, you may have a list of action steps to prepare yourself for the next opportunity.
 For example, with or without company tuition assistance, attend the needed classes if that was the deficiency noted in your rejection.

 Needed concrete work actions that have little to do with improving your performance can follow a rejection, too.
 If you discover that your pricing will not beat the competition, work with the appropriate people to change the pricing.

-Make Sure That the Appropriate People Know That You Are Taking Positive Steps to Improve
+Make Sure That the Right People Know That You're Taking Steps

 Nobody is closely monitoring your progress and experience.
 Your coworkers and managers have too much else to do in their own jobs.
 So, it is important, and in your best interests, that you toot your own horn occasionally.
 Not obnoxiously, but do let influential coworkers know what you are doing to improve.